divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 Then need to get the requirements.txt file ready to install all the required libraries on the server.

 First on local machine clone the Github repository:  https://github.com/marioceron/data_challenge_2022.git

+Note: If need more files or heavier files like dataset can use this command:

+#Copy files from local:

+scp -i /path/my-key.pem /path/to/file ec2-user@ec2-52-73-95-211.compute-1.amazonaws.com:~/path/to/location

 On the terminal and run these commands: